DECENTfoundation/DECENT-Network/README.md

 ### Obtaining the sources

-After all the prerequisites are installed, execute in console (change current path to `~/dev` in Linux/MacOS or to `C:\Projects` in Windows):
+After all the prerequisites are installed, execute in console (change current path to `~/dev` in Linux/MacOS or to `\Projects` in Windows):

     git clone https://github.com/DECENTfoundation/DECENT-Network.git
     cd DECENT-Network